 After the check, remove the magnet from the expansion valve body and install the expansion valve coil on the expansion valve body.
-Make sure that the expansion valve coil is firmly slid onto the expansion valve body.
+Make sure that the expansion valve coil is correctly installed on the expansion valve body.

 It is highly recommended to perform a power reset after checking the valve using a magnet.